 POLICY

-The Covered Entity will ensure that all user passwords that may be used to access any system or application, or to access, transmit or store EPHI are properly safeguarded.
+The Covered Entity will ensure that all user passwords that may be used to access any system or application, or to access, transmit or store ePHI are properly safeguarded.

 PURPOSE

-The purpose of this policy is to ensure that passwords created and used by the Covered Entity workforce to access any network, system, or application used to access, transmit, receive, or store EPHI are properly safeguarded and to ensure that the workforce is made aware of all password related policies.
+The purpose of this policy is to ensure that passwords created and used by the Covered Entity workforce to access any network, system, or application used to access, transmit, receive, or store ePHI are properly safeguarded and to ensure that the workforce is made aware of all password related policies.

 REFERENCES/CROSS REFERENCES

 45 C.F.R. §164.310(a)(5)(ii)(D)

+HIPAA Security Access Control Policy

 PROCEDURES